-Minnesota does not have a corresponding provision.
+Minnesota and Nebraska do not have a corresponding provision.

 Rule 8.1 Bar admission and disciplinary matters

 The following applies to an applicant for admission to the bar, or to a lawyer in connection with a bar admission application or with a disciplinary matter.
 Such a person shall not: